propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.2 - 2023-11-08 =
+* Added individual Elementor widgets for each line of the address
+* Added hooks so Template Assistant can add option to Elementor Image widget to show flag
+* Added ability to enter applicant email/tel when creating viewing on property
+* Make note save button clearer and more descriptive
+* Rename 'Viewing' tabs in contact account area when someone is a buyer and seller to make it differentiate between them
+* Make the word 'selected' in multiselect plugin translatable
+* Added number of property views to REST API
+* Link to 'Settings > Features' in plugin quick links instead of taking user off to add ons page on our website
+* Take into account pre-pro installed add ons when checking they can be used
+* Updated README contents, FAQs and screenshots
+* Declared compatibility for WordPress 6.4

 = 2.0.1 - 2023-10-27 =
 * Corrected issue with enabling PRO features where an error showed about not being able to access filesystem